unbit/uwsgi-docs/Go.rst

    ./helloworld --http :8080 --http-modifier1 11 --master --processes 8

-Note: The modifier 11 is  officially assigned to go.
+Note: The modifier 11 is  officially assigned to Go.

 Going in production
 *******************